 Amanda Mackenzie trained as a General, Community, Mental health and Midwifery Nurse.
 She worked in several specialties of nursing while undertaking a fine art diploma.
 Amanda has worked at the Cassel Hospital for 19 years and now holds the role of Senior Nurse there.
 She teaches student nurses, presents at conferences and consults on away days for teams that work with people with complex difficulties.
 Her interests are in therapeutic community practice and how these principles can be applied to different environments and organisations.

 Dr Steve Pearce works as a consultant psychiatrist and medical psychotherapist in Oxfordshire and Buckinghamshire, UK, where he runs the Complex Needs Service, a specialist service for people with personality disorders and related conditions.
 He is a past editor of the International Journal of Therapeutic Communities and past President of the British and Irish Group for the Study of Personality Disorder, and trained as a group analyst.
-He chairs the specialised mental health clinical reference group for NHS England.
+He chairs the specialised mental health clinical reference group for NHS England and the Faculty of Medical Psychotherapy of the Royal College of Psychiatrists.
+He is a specialist advisor to the Care Quality Commission.

 Sue Pauley is the administrator for TCEPT.
 She currently works for the Training and Vocational Initiatives in personality disorder team (TVI) having previously been a medical secretary in a therapeutic community for many years.
 She enjoys working with STARS (ex-service users from the Thames Valley TCs) helping them to look forwards towards meaningful employment.
 She is also involved in the rolling out of the Knowledge and Understanding Framework in PD Awareness training in south central England.